 Circles USA chapters typically need 35-45 volunteers who can commit 3-4 hours per week.

 Some chapters hire paid personnel whereas in other chapters, the lead organization redirects some of its staff to manage the Circles USA chapter.
 Some chapters have volunteer childcare workers whereas others have paid childcare staff.

-A welcoming location is needed for the weekly meetings.
+When social distancing protocols allow and chapters can meet in person, a welcoming location is needed for the weekly meetings.
 The facility should include access to a kitchen and space to hold 100-150 people.
 Two additional rooms are needed for childcare and youth programs.
 Parking should be easy to find, and the main rooms should be ADA accessible.